neonkore/Nunicode/README.md

     1

 The LIKE operation in nunicode extension support cases when strings might grow in size during case transformation.
+On demand this extension may be modified to be compatible with ICU extension.

 Test details: